powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/time-coupled-constraints/range-actions-synchronization-filler.md

 $$\forall r \in \mathcal{R}, \forall t \in \mathcal{T}(r) \setminus \lbrace t_0(r) \rbrace, \; A(r, s, t_0(r)) - A(r, s, t) = 0$$

-A range action shared by $n$ timestamps therefore yields $n-1$ constraints arranged in a star around the reference timestamp.
+A range action shared by $n$ timestamps therefore creates $n-1$ constraints arranged in a star around the reference timestamp.
 The equalities between the other timestamps are implied by transitivity, so this is the minimal set of constraints making the $n$ setpoints mutually equal.